brycedrennan/imaginAIry/README.md

 ## ChangeLog
+- 🎉 feature: add "detail" control mode.
+Add details to an image.
+Great for upscaling an image.
 - 🎉 feature: add "edit" control mode.
 Edit images using text instructions with any SD 1.5 based model.
 Similar to instructPix2Pix.
 - 🎉 feature: add "shuffle" control mode.
 Image is generated from elements of control image.
 Similar to style transfer.
 - 🎉 feature: upgrade to [controlnet 1.1](https://github.com/lllyasviel/ControlNet-v1-1-nightly)